mozilla/ecosystem-platform/docs/reference/emails.md

 We could have technically localized strings this way as well rather than wrap text elements in `span`s, but that would have been significantly messier and confusing.

+### `emailTypes` DB Table

+Once the name of the new templates have been finalized, create a DB migration to insert them into the `fxa` MySQL database's `emailTypes` table.

 ## Bounces and complaints

 [SES delivery, bounce and complaint notifications](https://docs.aws.amazon.com/ses/latest/dg/notification-contents.html) are published to SQS queues.
 As well as emitting metrics (see below), we also store bounce records in the auth db whenever a bounce or complaint occurs.
 The email service then checks those records against thresholds defined in the config and if any thresholds are violated, sending will fail.